ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 <a href="https://youtu.be/wdiC7l_Wecg"><img src="https://user-images.githubusercontent.com/12700187/41001899-923ad9c6-6912-11e8-90bd-48f4588c08fb.png" width="448"></a>

 In the future ARCore agumented image might be better in tracking a moving marker for example on your hand to allow for 6DoF hand tracking.
-I tried this but recognition is to slow to be paractical at this stage.
-On the google developer phage it says: "ARCore cannot track a moving image, but it can resume tracking that image after it stops moving."
+I tried this, but recognition is to slow to be paractical at this stage.
+On the google developer phage, it says: "ARCore cannot track a moving image, but it can resume tracking that image after it stops moving."

-Using mashine learning and mobile tensor flow might be a path to get 6DoF hand tracking working.
+Using machine learning and mobile tensor flow might be a path to get 6DoF hand tracking working.
 This is an interesting video https://youtu.be/9KqNk5keyCc and I will try if something useable comes out of it when I find some time.

 # Other Interesting Projects: